Ayala scores 23 to push No. 10 Maryland past UConn

 WEST LAFAYETTE, Ind.
+(AP) — Mark Turgeon has seen Maryland stifle its share of opponents this season but nothing like what his team did on a big stage.

-(AP) — Eric Ayala scored 23 points and Maryland clamped down on defense down the stretch to snag a 63-54 victory over No. 7 UConn in the first round of the NCAA Tournament on Saturday night.
+Eric Ayala scored 23 points and the 10th-seeded Terrapins clamped down on defense to snag a 63-54 victory over No. 7 UConn in the first round of the NCAA Tournament on Saturday night.

-The 10th-seeded Terrapins held UConn to 32% shooting to overcome the Huskies’ strong physical game.
-Maryland was outrebounded 40-29 but its defense carried the Terps to a second round matchup against No. 2 Alabama.
+Maryland held UConn to 32% shooting to overcome the Huskies’ strong physical game.
+Maryland was outrebounded 40-29 — including a whopping 22-4 deficit offensively — but its defense carried the Terps to a second round matchup against No. 2 Alabama.

+Asked if this was their best defensive effort this season, Turgeon simply noted the damage they prevented.

+“We’ve had a lot of really good defensive efforts,” he said.
+“I think where we were fortunate tonight was on those 18 offensive rebounds in the first half, they hardly had any second-chance points.”

 Maryland (17-13) shot 51% for the game and converted 9 of 18 from behind the arc.
 The Terps built a 14-point cushion that UConn cut to 53-48 with 2:53 remaining.
 Ayala and Darryl Morsell each made a pair of three throws to push the lead back to nine.

-Hakim Hart answered another small UConn (15-8) spurt with a jumper to make it a three-possession game, and a dunk with 30 seconds left ignited a celebration on Maryland’s bench.
+Hakim Hart answered another small UConn (15-8) spurt with a jumper to make it a three-possession game, and a dunk against the press with 30 seconds left ignited a celebration on Maryland’s bench.

-Ayala was 8 of 14 shooting, including 3 of 5 from deep, and was among three Terps with five assists.
+Ayala was 8 of 14 shooting, including 3 of 5 from deep, and was among three Terps with five rebounds.
 Aaron Wiggins had 14 points and Donta Scott 12 for Maryland.

+“It’s do or die at this point,” said Ayala, who finished a point shy of his career high.
+“You’ve got to leave it all out there, empty the tank.
+I wasn’t ready to go home today.”

 James Bouknight had 15 points and Jalen Gaffney 12 for the Huskies, who won five of their last six games to earn their first NCAA Tournament berth since 2016.